seungjun45/Water-Filling/README.md

 In 2016 ACCV, Bako, and I talked that this field only gets a few public attention.
 Now I am glad that many people are showing interest on this (and on Bako's) work.
 <br><br>

+### About me
+I am not currently working on this field... :D

 ### Note
 Source Code Available, but do not use it (for industrial purpose) without permission.
 (Patent Issue ... ) <br>
 Please ask any question if you have : seungjun45@kaist.ac.kr <br>